NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 analytics_key: pharmacy-group-admin-guidance
 eleventyExcludeFromCollections: true
 ---
-This guidance describes the features that will be available on [DATE].
-We will be adding more features in the coming weeks and will update this guidance as these become available.
+This guidance describes the features that will be available in mid-August.
+We will be adding more features in the coming months and will update this guidance as these become available.

 ## Pharmacies section